 This section includes the breakdown of all potable mains into size bands.
-When added together, the total length of main should equal the total length of main reported in table 11 line 12.
+When added together, the total length of main on the 'NI Water only' table should equal the total length of mains reported in table 11 line 12.
+The total length of main on the PPP table should equal the length entered in Table 42, line 22.
 The company should ensure that 6" mains are included in Band 1 and 12" mains are included in band 2.

-The company should detail assumptions made in order to provide their data, and comment on areas where they consider that more information is required for the proper interpretation of the results.
+The company should detail assumptions made in order to provide its data, and comment on areas where it considers that more information is required for the proper interpretation of the results.